neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/challenges-css-structure.md

 # Challenges: CSS Structure

-## Selectors and Cascading Bugs
+## Taco Truck

-Solve the _Selectors and Cascading Bugs_ challenge by running this command in your Terminal:
+Solve the _Tacko Truck_ challenge by running this command in your Terminal:

 ```
-npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-structure/selectors-and-cascading-bugs
+npx ghcd@latest neuefische/web-exercises/tree/main/sessions/css-structure/taco-truck
 ```

-Have a look at the `styles.css` file.

-There are various CSS rule sets with `FIX_ME` as selector.
-Your task is to replace this placeholder with a proper selector according to the description above the rule set.

-You do not need to touch the HTML file.

-Try to get a sense of how you might encounter ambiguities or issues when choosing the right selectors.

-You can remove the `outline` style declaration once you fixed it's selector.
-It is only there to check if you selected the correct elements.
+Tommy from Tommy's Taco Truck needs your help!

+This challenge will help you further develop your component-driven CSS thinking.
+You will find any further guidelines in the project's `README.md`.

+Have fun!

 ## Custom Properties